abcouwer-jpl/zsc/README.md

 See https://www.zlib.net/ for information about zlib.

 This zlib version's repo is at https://github.jpl.nasa.gov/abcouwer/zlib-safe.
-Owned/developed/maintained by Neil Abcouwer, neil.abcouwer@jpl.nasa.gov.
+Owned/developed/maintained by Neil Abcouwer, neil.abcouwer [at] jpl.nasa.gov.

 If you fork from this repo for more than just playing around, Neil would appreciate learning what it's being used for.

---
+## version info

 This version of zlib is targeted toward safety-critical applications, such as spaceflight.
 Changes were made to follow the MISRA C 2012 guidelines: